Colorado Elopement Locations

 • Black Canyon of the Gunnison (sometimes.)

-I offer both Colorado elopement photography packages or All inclusive elopements for a one stop shop option.
+I offer both Colorado elopement packages that include planning, permitting help & elopement photography.
+Or, I can create a custom All inclusive elopement package for a one stop shop option.
 There are no travel fees, download fees, watermarks or other hidden fees.
 These prices are for 2024.

 Two towns are the crown jewels of the San Juan Mountains in the southwest corner of Colorado.
 I’m talking about Telluride and Ouray, of course!
-These mountains are remote, large and in charge.
-It takes a good 6 to 7 hours to drive here from Denver, or more if you’re stopping along the way.
+These mountains are 6 to 7 hours drive from Denver, or more if you’re stopping along the way.
 Plan to stay for a few days at least.
 Epic lakes and off road trails are what a San Juans Elopement has in store for you.
 Ouray has no ski resorts, but makes up for it with its steamy hot springs.
 Telluride is the nicest town in a towering valley with waterfalls like Yosemite.
 Check out the two guides here to learn more about each location!
-June to September are the best months here.

 Ouray Elopement Guide